Teaching is delivered in two main styles: lectures and small group tutorials.

-With two lectures in each module per week and a tutorial once a fortnight, you will have approximately 12 contact hours a week whilst studying with us.
-The Law Degree is research based, so you will spend lots of time engaged in self study or working in study groups.
+With two lectures in each module per week and a tutorial once a fortnight, you will have approximately 12 contact hours each week.

 You will be taught through a combination of lectures and tutorials, supported by materials available on our virtual learning environment.
 During lectures, you will learn the foundational knowledge of each subject area before attending a seminar where you can explore the subject in more depth through discussion of key ideas with other students.

 By accessing the virtual learning environment, you will learn interactively and at your own pace through podcasts, webinars, online discussion forums and audio/visual learning aids.
 We believe that by giving you the opportunity to be taught by us in a variety of ways, your learning experience and engagement with the subject will be enhanced.